softwaretechnik-berlin/svcache/README.md

 Example
 -------

-Here's a contrived example to show the interface (feel free to [try it in the playground](https://go.dev/play/p/-bRBiO2eVKJ)):
+Here's a brief example demonstrate how it can be used:

 ```go
 package main